 What is a Toddy Maker?
-It’s a special Coffee Maker that makes makes amazing Iced Coffee, actually that’s an understatement.
-Using the Iced Coffee Toddy Cold Brew System produces the best iced coffee we have ever had, and we have sampled hundreds of iced coffees from competing companies.
+It’s a special Coffee Maker that brews an amazing low acidity coffee concentrate.
+This Toddy Cold Brew System produces the best iced coffee we have ever had, and we have sampled plenty of iced coffees from other companies.

 The ancient process of cold coffee brewing was perfected in 1964 with the Toddy Cold Brew System.
 A chemical engineer graduate of Cornell University named Todd Simpson developed and patented the cold brew system.
 His inspiration for the creation was his mother’s weak stomach!
-Apparently she could not handle coffee’s natural acidity, a problem completely remedied by drinking coffee from a Toddy Coffee brewing system.
+Apparently she could not handle coffee’s natural acidity, a problem completely remedied by drinking coffee from a Toddy maker.

 Here at Lakota, a summertime house favorite is our outstanding cold brewed Ethiopian Yirgacheffe – over ice.
 We use 1 LB of coffee per 72 oz of water.
 Let it stand for 8-12 Hours, and then allow all of the coffee to filter through into a container.
 Next, add milk (or water if you prefer) and ice.
 3-4 oz of Coffee Concentrate + 8 oz of Milk/Water + 4 oz of Ice = the best Iced Coffee money can buy!

 There are several advantages to this coffee brewing system:

 - The obvious advantage is much lower acidity for those of us who have stomach sensitivity.

 - It’s great for households where guests or house members awaken at different times throughout the morning, because anyone can just pour a shot of concentrate into a cup, add hot water, and Voila!
 A fresh, hot cup of coffee-on demand.